 BISAC Codes & Categories

 BISAC stands for Book Industry Standards and Communications.
 When you upload a book for sale online, you may be asked to enter subject categories for your books.
-Learn about these in order to help readers find your book.
+Learn about these categories in order to help readers find your book.

 AudioBook – tools for self-publishing